skyflowapi/skyflow-iOS/README.md

 let collectElementInput =  Skyflow.CollectElementInput(
     table : String,                  //the table this data belongs to column : String,                 //the column into which this data should be inserted
-    type: Skyflow.ElementType        //Skyflow.ElementType enum
+    type: Skyflow.ElementType,       //Skyflow.ElementType enum
     inputStyles: Skyflow.Styles,     //optional styles that should be applied to the form element
     labelStyles: Skyflow.Styles,     //optional styles that will be applied to the label of the collect element
     errorTextStyles: Skyflow.Styles,  //optional styles that will be applied to the errorText of the collect element
     label: String,                   //optional label for the form element